Melbourne to Devonport Race - The Rudder Cup

 |Race Record:||18h 44m 05s by GUSTO in 2012|

-In previous years the destination for post-Christmas dash across the Bass Strait has been Launceston.
+In previous years, Launceston was the destination for a post-Christmas dash across the Bass Strait.

-The 198nm Launceston Race started from Portsea, proceeding across Bass Strait to the finish line off Low Head at the entrance to the Tamar River.
-Finishing yachts then proceeded up the Tamar to the marina at Beauty Point for the final race in the series and the post race hospitality and prize giving dinner conducted by the Tamar Yacht Club.
+The 198nm Launceston Race started from Portsea, proceeding across the Bass Strait to the finish line off Low Head at the entrance to the Tamar River.
+Finishing yachts then proceeded up the Tamar to the marina at Beauty Point for the final race in the series and the post-race hospitality and prize-giving dinner conducted by the Tamar Yacht Club.